adarshxs/PDFMaker/README.md

 This is a Streamlit app that simplifies the process of generating PDF files for your Moodle assignments.
 With this app, you can easily upload images for your questions and outputs, and paste your code for each question.
 You can also add some text to be printed on the first page of the PDF.

 ## Getting Started
-To get started with this app, simply clone this repository and run pip install -r requirements.txt to install the necessary dependencies.
-Then, run streamlit run app.py to launch the app.
+To get started with this app, simply clone this repository and run `pip install -r requirements.txt` to install the necessary dependencies.
+Then, run `streamlit run main.py` to launch the app.

 ## How to Use
 Enter your name, registration number, and assignment name.